EatPrilosec/R36S-U-Boot-PanelSupport/README.md

 # R36S-U-Boot-PanelSupport
-u-boot dtb for each panel, organized, and a panel chooser to be used with R36s-U-Boot (todo: link)
+u-boot dtb for each panel, organized, and a panel chooser to be used with [R36s-U-Boot](https://github.com/R36S-Stuff/R36S-u-boot): [Download here](https://github.com/R36S-Stuff/R36S-u-boot-builder/releases/tag/v1)

 ## Uboot loads env AFTER board setup, meaning the logo and logo dtb path was hardcoded